Effective Training of Convolutional Neural Networks with Low-bitwidth Weights and Activations: Introduction

 However, the above progressive quantization needs several retraining steps which introduces additional training burdens.
-To solve this problem, we further propose our second component termed stochastic precision to effectively combine these two strategies into only one training stage.
-Inspired by dropout strategies~\cite{srivastava2014dropout, huang2016deep}, we randomly select a portion of the model (i.e., layers, blocks) and activations or weights to quantize while keeping other parts full-precision.
-This way we effectively improve the gradient flow for training quantized neural networks.
+To solve this problem, we further propose our second component termed stochastic precision to effectively combine these two strategies into one single training stage.
+Inspired by dropout strategies~\cite{srivastava2014dropout, huang2016deep}, we randomly select a portion of the model ( \textit{e.g.}, layers, blocks) and activations or weights to quantize while keeping other parts in full-precision.
+Thus, we can improve the gradient flow for effectively training quantized neural networks.

 The third component is inspired by the recent progress of information distillation \cite{romero2014fitnets, hinton2015distilling, parisotto2016actor, zagoruyko2016paying, ba2014deep}.
 The basic idea of those works is to train a target network alongside another guidance network.
 For example, the works in \cite{romero2014fitnets, hinton2015distilling, parisotto2016actor, zagoruyko2016paying, ba2014deep} propose to train a small student network to mimic the deeper or wider teacher network.
 They add an additional regularizer by minimizing the difference between student's and teacher's posterior probabilities~\cite{hinton2015distilling} or intermediate feature representations~\cite{ba2014deep, romero2014fitnets}.
 It is observed that by using the guidance of the teacher model, better performance can be obtained with the student model than directly training the student model on the target problem.
 Motivated by these observations, we propose to train a full-precision network alongside the target low-precision network.
 In our work, the student network has the similar topology as that of the teacher network, except that the student network is low-precision while the teacher network keeps full-precision operations.
-Moreover, in contrast to standard knowledge distillation methods, we allow the teacher network to be jointly optimized with the student network rather than being fixed since we discover that this treatment enables the two networks adjust better to each other.
+Moreover, in contrast to standard knowledge distillation methods, we allow the teacher network to be jointly optimized with the student network rather than being fixed since we discover that this strategy enables the two networks adjust better to each other.
 Interestingly, the performance of both the full-precision teacher and the low-precision student can be improved.